mabulgu/mabulgu/README.md

 Hi!
-My name is Aykut.
+My name is Aykut👋

 I am a Services Content Architect at Red Hat and co-organizer of Software Craftsmanship Turkey community.